What is an Ectopic Pregnancy?

 Pregnancy after an Ectopic Pregnancy

 If you still have at least one Fallopian tube intact after your treatment, there is no medical reason to stop you from getting pregnant naturally in the future.
 However, while many women have been able to have normal pregnancies post-surgery, there is an increased risk for fertility issues and recurring ectopic pregnancies.
-You may want to talk to your gynecologist about your plans and evaluate the risks for complication.
+You may want to talk to your gynecologist about your plans and evaluate the risks for complications.